wartur/yii-treemp/README.md

 In the model, the variable $newAttachIds behavior will be loaded with the current list of linked models, after saving the model behavior will remain binding that have been changed

-In the mapping must be added the following widget that creates a list of checkboxes with more stylized tree.
+In the view must be added the following widget that creates a list of checkboxes with more stylized tree.
 ```php
 <? $this->widget('treemp.widgets.TreempMultiattachWidget', array(
 	'model' => $model,